how much air does a plasma cutter need

 Nitrogen

-Ultimately, though, nitrogen systems often don’t make a lot of sense.
-Cut speed and quality are only a little better than compressed air, and nitrogen is significantly more expensive.
+Ultimately, though, nitrogen systems often don’t make much sense.
+Cut speed and quality are only slightly better than compressed air, and nitrogen is significantly more expensive.

 Argon-Hydrogen